 In recent years, we’ve seen a significant shift towards more health-conscious choices, coupled with ethics such as sustainability coming into play when considering which foods and beverages to purchase and consume.

 Following this trend very closely are an abundance of terms such as USDA Organic, that come with regulated certifications.
-Others are clever buzz words, like the commonly used “All natural” or “Pasture Raised”; which are open to interpretation since these terms are unregulated by the US government.
+Others are clever buzz words, like the commonly used “All-natural” or “Pasture Raised”; which are open to interpretation since these terms are unregulated by the US government.
 Wine is no different.
-There are wines produced via grapes which have been heavily sprayed with various toxic chemicals, whose juice has been altered using unnatural additives which happen to have very clever word savvy marketing teams.
+There are wines produced via grapes that have been heavily sprayed with various toxic chemicals, whose juice has been altered using unnatural additives which happen to have a very clever word, savvy marketing teams.
 Alternatively, there are wines farmed Organically or Biodynamically on unadulterated land, produced with nothing but the grapes and natural yeasts that occur on the grapes.
-Deciding to consume biodynamic wine opposed to conventionally (?) produced wine, could heavily impact the way you feel the next day (hangover cure!).
+Deciding to consume biodynamic wine as opposed to conventionally (?) produced wine, could heavily impact the way you feel the next day (hangover cure!).
 If you make the switch to biodynamic wine permanently, it could certainly have an impact on your long-term health.

 Two of the most significant and reliable quality related certifications used in wine are Organic and Biodynamic.
 Sustainable Certifications are also gaining popularity and are certainly noteworthy.
 “Natural” wine, though a trend, has no agreed upon or regulated definition.

 Organic Wine is focused on cleanliness and purity.
 It is made without any unnatural ingredients or synthesized sprays or additives.
 No herbicide, pesticide, insecticide etc ‘Icide’ is Latin for ‘to kill’ and Organic wine producers don’t want to kill anything.